ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

     If you mistype your password 3 times in a row, you can retry to login after 10 minutes.

+## Cecile accounts

+- **How can I get an account for Cecile?**

+    If you are part of Ipsy, you just need to contact the claster admin at `cecile-admins-l at ovgu.de`.
+If you are not part of Ipsy, but you work at OvGU, a professor of Ipsy must request or sponsor your account.

+- **How can I request a guest account for Cecile?**

+    In case you are a guest at OvGU and need an account on Cecile, or you need an account for a guest researcher, please read the information in this [paragraph](../../cluster/#how-to-request-a-guest-account)

 ## Data

 - **I would like to put my data on Cecile, what should I do?**